oguimbal/HyVM/README.md

 ## Compatibility

 The HyVM supports `PUSH0`.
-It possible execute bytecode compiled with `Shanghai` EVM version.
+It possible to execute bytecode compiled with `Shanghai` EVM version.
 As the HyVM is deployed with the `Paris` EVM version, it will be converted to `PUSH1 0x00` during the execution.
 This is due to the fact that most chains do not support `PUSH0` yet.